-One could also argue that Henry’s role is that of a male librarian as a failure; that character type consists of self-perceived “failures” who resort to working in a library.
+One could also argue that Henry’s role is that of a librarian as failure; that character type consists of self-perceived “failures” who resort to working in a library.
 And Henry did choose to be a librarian when he was younger and felt lost and unhappy — before he had met Clare, and before he scientifically explored his condition.
-However, the “male librarian as a failure” character type primarily fills the purpose of reflecting flaws in a library, or other social system or construct; this character type is also very closely tied to the library.
+However, the “librarian as failure” character type primarily fills the purpose of reflecting flaws in a library, or other social system or construct; this character type is also very closely tied to the library.
 In this film, the library is just an excuse.

 Although Henry’s occupation actually does make it to the back of the DVD case (“… a handsome librarian who travels involuntarily through time”), like I said, it’s not really that important that he’s a librarian.

 His occupation is only important because it provides him a way to make a living that, well, doesn’t get in the way of his time-traveling.
 His job, that of a special collections or archives librarian, affords him time to spend in the archives, alone, so that no one really notices when he’s gone.
 (Even when he’s gone for two weeks straight, we don’t hear anything about how that affects his work.)

 How’s that for an endorsement for librarianship?
 Be a librarian so that NO ONE will notice if you’re even there or not.
 SIGH.

 This film attempts to end as a testament to true love and how it can stand the test of time.
 But there is no such love for the library.
 Because once Henry wins the lottery — surprise, surprise — there is no more mention of the library.
 Who would continue to work in a library when there’s no need to work anymore?

 On that cheerful note, I bid you farewell… but you can count on me that I’ll be back next week, same time, same place. 😉